vkargov/monogatari/codegen.md

     0x10079e38d <+13>: testq  %rax, %rax
 ;; if yes, jump to actual trampoline
     0x10079e390 <+16>: je     0x10079e393
+;; otherwise return the stored type in %rax
+;; (TODO) So the types in rgctx are just a hash?
+Since if they're unavailable, we can still initialise them.
     0x10079e392 <+18>: retq
 ;; move the rgctx pointer to the VTABLE register
 ;; (bogus I know, commit pending)